LandSandBoat/server/What Works/TRUST_RECOMMENDATIONS.md

 ## Geomancer (you support, you have Indi/Geo bubbles)

-You need: Tank, healer, DPS
+You need: Tank, healer, DPS — no second GEO (Sylvie UC's Entrust is gated on non-GEO master)

 | Slot | Trust | Why |
 |------|-------|-----|